lsst-dm/scipi_docs_prototype/assembleccd.rst

 This code is in runAssembleTask.py in the examples subdir (of $IP_ISR_DIR).

-(It runs fully successfully on the 4/2016 stack.)
+(It runs fully successfully on the 4/2016 stack -- though the current version is having probs with the 11/2016 stack, see Jira tikt DM-8355.)

 Specific functions of class
 +++++++++++++++++++++++++++